 Hanover, a development by Great Portland Estates plc on behalf of The GHS Limited Partnership (a 50/50 joint venture with the Hong Kong Monetary Authority), is a 1.3 acre mixed use development on Hanover Square in Mayfair and incorporates the new eastern entrance to the Elizabeth line’s Bond Street station.
-When complete in 2020, Hanover will provide 220,000 sq ft of office, retail and residential accommodation across four buildings, centred around the new public Medici Courtyard.
+The development provides 220,000 sq ft of office, retail and residential accommodation across four buildings, centred around the new public Medici Courtyard.

 This complex scheme includes the construction of 18 Hanover Square, a new 8 storey building above the Bond Street station eastern ticket hall, refurbishment of the Grade II* listed 20 Hanover Square and the demolition and redevelopment of retail, office and residential space behind the retained façades of 64-72 New Bond Street.

 Hilson Moran has been involved in the development since 2009, initially supporting the planning application and subsequently providing a multi-disciplinary service throughout the design stages.
 We developed a site wide engineering services strategy incorporating an Energy Centre located in Tenterden Street providing communal heating from gas boilers, a Ground Source Heat Pumps / energy piles system together with chillers and AHU plant on the roof of the individual buildings.

 Our strategy also incorporated site-wide tenant generator provision located in the Energy Centre along with metered supplies for the building and retail units.
 Our services design had to accommodate numerous complexities, such as services distributions through the site-wide basement around the station located beneath ground level.

 Our design was delivered in a BIM environment to ensure a robust and coordinated design, with 123,257 elements, 11.6 km of containment, 28km of pipework and 9.5 km of ductwork modelled.